nerves-project/nerves/guides/introduction/installation.md

 mix local.rebar
 ```

-If you have your own version of `rebar` in your path, be sure that it is
+If you have your own version of `rebar3` in your path, be sure that it is
 up-to-date.

 You can now add the `nerves_bootstrap` archive to your Mix environment.
 This